berkeley-cs164-2023/class-compiler-f23/README.md

-The in-class compiler status after the class session on implementing functions in the compiler.
+The in-class compiler status after the class session on tail calls.
 See compiler implementation notes for much more detail.

 To run: